-- Under Processor, consider increasing the number of virtual processors assigned to the Clear Linux OS VM for performance.
+- Under Processor, consider increasing the number of virtual processors assigned to the Clear Linux OS VM to improve performance.

-Figure 3: Clear Linux OS VM Settings page after selections
+Figure 3: Clear Linux OS VM Settings page after configuration

 Click Apply at the bottom of the VM Settings screen.

-Click OK at the bottom of the VM Setting screen.
+Click OK at the bottom of the VM Settings screen.

 Connect to the VM console by right-clicking the VM in Hyper-V Manager and selecting Connect….
-A new Virtual Machine Connection window will appear.
+A new Virtual Machine Connection window is displayed.

-After Clear Linux OS is booted, login to the console with user root.
-You will be prompted to set a new password immediately.
+After Clear Linux OS is booted, log in to the console with user root.
+You are prompted to set a new password immediately.

 > User: root

 Clear Linux* OS on Microsoft Hyper-V* is ready for use.